-An extraordinary group of contemporaries at McKinsey included John Clarke, Virginia Cowie, Matthew Le Merle, Gavin Wilson, Carolyn Fairbairn and Chris Cowin.
 I worked solidly and, against the rules, exclusively for Archie Norman and Nick Lovegrove, helping turnaround Kingfisher and Woolies for Geoff Mulcahy.
-Hard work, long hours and good fun in a particularly political era for the Firm with William Hague, Vivien Godfrey, Adair Turner, Norman Blackwell and other Cabinet-Ministers-in-Waiting all over the building.
+Hard work, long hours and good fun in a particularly political era for the Firm with Cabinet-Ministers-in-Waiting all over the building.
 Exhausting but exhilarating.

 There have been all sorts of adventures and excitements, fun work and disastrous work, romance and a journey of discovery of literature and history and life thereafter.
-But I mustn’t bore you with all that, even the disasters – just about everything else has now been completely obscured by the central fact of my life: three wonderful, humblingly kind and clever children… Not a day, in fact not an hour of any day, has passed since May 2008 in which I did not think of and wonder at these spectacular children: Alexander, Alice and Arthur.
+I mustn’t bore you with all that – even the disasters – just about everything else has now been completely obscured by three wonderful, humblingly kind and clever children… which is quite enough joy for anyone to cope with!